Here’s a question that still haunts many – “Is cold calling still effective?”

 Note, if they say that they’re not interested, don’t push them for it.
 Remember, your goal from that phone call was to establish a connection by helping the prospect with something relevant.

-However, if they seem interested in your offering, follow up after some time.
+However, if they seem interested in your offer, follow up after some time.
 You can continue the conversation using the following script.

 Script 14: